-AHA statement: People with congenital heart disease need physical activityApril 29th, 2013 in Cardiology /
+AHA statement: People with congenital heart disease need physical activityApril 29, 2013 in Medicine & Health / Cardiology

 A new scientific statement from the American Heart Associations reminds physicians and people with congenital heart disease that regular physical activity is still important and should be promoted.